enbochen/hyperledger-composer-supply-chain-network/README.md

 Congratulations!

 P.S.
-No.4 just only runs on web brower, all the data are stored in loacal Storage.
+No.4 just only runs on web brower, all the data are stored in local storage.
 If you want run it on real blockchain network.
 Please follow [Developer Guide](https://hyperledger.github.io/composer/tutorials/developer-guide.html) and [Developer Environment](https://hyperledger.github.io/composer/installing/development-tools.html) to make it real!

 ### Model